iluwatar/java-design-patterns/model-view-controller/README.md

 Real-world example

 > Consider ICU room in hospital which displays the patients health information on device displays which
 > are taking input from sensors connected to patient.
-Here display's job is to display the data that
+Here, display's job is to display the data that
-> it receivers from the controller which in turn gets update from sensor model.
+> it receives from the controller which in turn gets update from sensor model.

 In plain words